Fabiola Quintero-Rivera MD

 Associate Professor, Pathology & Laboratory Medicine

-Dr. Quintero-Rivera's translational research interests include the genetics of intellectual disability, autism, craniofacial syndromes and cancer cytogenetics with a particular focus in the understanding the genetic etiology of new microdeletion syndromes (i.e. 3q29, OTC, GATA6, NFIA, MATR3), B-cell neoplasm and myeloid malignancies including Myelodysplastic syndromes.
+Dr. Quintero-Rivera's translational research interests include the genetics of intellectual disability, autism, craniofacial syndromes and cancer cytogenetics with a particular focus in the understanding the genetic etiology of new microdeletion syndromes (i.e. 3q29, OTC, GATA6, NFIA, MATR3, DYRK1A), B-cell neoplasm and myeloid malignancies including Myelodysplastic syndromes.

 Dr. Quintero-Rivera received her M.D. and training in clinical dysmorphology from University of Antioquia in Medellin, Colombia in 2002, completing her last year of medical schooling on scholarship at Harvard Medical School.
 After completing her degree, she stayed on at the Center for Human Genetic Research at Massachusetts General Hospital (MGH) and at Harvard Medical School as a Co-Investigator in the Developmental Genome Anatomy Project (DGAP).
 In 2004, she won a competitive MGH clinical research award for her work on the identification of a gene (NFIA) important for the development of the corpus callosum.
 That same year, she also joined the Clinical Cytogenetics Fellowship program at Harvard.
-Dr. Quintero-Rivera is certified by the American Board of Medical Genetics and the American Society for Clinical Pathology.
-In 2007, Dr. Quintero-Rivera joined the Univeristy of California, Los Angeles (UCLA).
-In 2012, she was given an accelerated promotion to Associate Professor Step 1 and Step 3, in 2012 and 2015, respectively, in the Department of Pathology and Laboratory Medicine at the University, as well as maintaining her position as Associate Director of the UCLA Clinical and Molecular Cytogenetics Laboratory and Director of the UCLA Clinical Cytogeneticists Scientist Training Program.
+Dr. Quintero-Rivera is certified by the American Board of Medical Genetics and Genomics (ABMGG) and the American Society for Clinical Pathology.
+In 2007, Dr. Quintero-Rivera joined the University of California, Los Angeles (UCLA).
+She was given accelerated promotions to Associate Professor Step 1 and Step 3, in 2012 and 2015, respectively, in the Department of Pathology and Laboratory Medicine at the University, as well as maintaining her position as Associate Director of the UCLA Clinical and Molecular Cytogenetics Laboratory and Director of the UCLA Clinical Cytogeneticists Scientist Training Program.
 She has also played a key role in the establishment of the UCLA Clinical Microarray core and UCLA Clinical Genomics Center.
-In addition, Dr. Quintero-Rivera has participated in the development of the American College of Medical Genetics (ACMG) standards and guidelines for interpretation and reporting of postnatal constitutional copy number variants (CNVs) detected by microarray.
+In addition, Dr. Quintero-Rivera has participated in the development of the American College of Medical Genetics and Genomics (ACMG) standards and guidelines for interpretation and reporting of postnatal constitutional copy number variants (CNVs) detected by microarray.
 She is part of the Genomic Data board for interpretation and reporting of clinical exome sequencing for diagnosis of Mendelian Disorders.
 She has received several awards including the American Association of Medical Colleges (AAMC) Faculty Career Development award at UCLA, and the Outstanding Alumni Award presented during the 230-year Anniversary of her Alma Mater, School of Medicine Universidad de Antioquia, Medellin, Colombia.
-She is active in the education of fellows, residents, medical students and technologists, and also is a faculty member of the UCLA ABMG Intercampus Medical Genetics, Molecular Pathology and the Hematopathology Fellowship training programs.
+She is active in the education of fellows, residents, medical students and technologists, and also is a faculty member of the UCLA Molecular Pathology and the Hematopathology Fellowship training programs.
 In 2015, She completed a Fellowship in Medical Education David Geffen School Of Medicine at UCLA, and she is the current Director, ABMGG Cytogenetics Fellowship Training at UCLA.

 Ji J, Salamon N, Quintero-Rivera F. Eur J Med Genet.
 Microdeletion of 1p32-p31 involving NFIA in a patient with hypoplastic corpus callosum, ventriculomegaly, seizures and urinary tract defects.
 2014 Mar 18. pii: S1769-7212(14)00045-7. doi: 10.1016/j.ejmg.2014.03.004.
 Abstract here.